LSUHSC-CAIPP-Core-B/CellDetection/README.md

 Here are also all the data preprocessing/managment scripts used to prepare the dataset.

 ## yolo
-Yolo training pipeline
+Yolo training pipeline with custom model wrapper and inference example.

 ## unet
-U-Net training pipeline
+U-Net training pipeline with inference